 Mario Schulzke // A longtime friend, mentor and marketing genius, Mario's passion and determination has inspired me in more ways than I can count. //

 Yes, I'm a music guy.
 It's an undeniable, inseparable part of my DNA.
 It's also a fact I own six different vintage sound systems -- mostly from the 70's, all of which have turntables, receivers and are fully powered-up and ready to go.
-So here's what's getting the most spins on my turntable -- all are clickable Spotify links for your listening ease.
+So here's what's getting the most spins on my turntable -- and on my Spotify.
+Regularly edited, updated and refreshed.